vkaelin/spring-boot-example/README.md

 > Valentin Kaelin - 10/10/2023

 - Database used: PostgreSQL
-- Spring Security with JWT, using a custom filter to check the token
+- Spring Security with JWT, using the built-in implementation in `oauth2-resource-server`
 - I didn't implement the `/logout` endpoint, because JWT is stateless, and token isn't stored anywhere
 - JobRunr job executed every 5 minutes to delete song files from disk that are not in the database anymore
 - OpenFeign to call the [JokeAPI](https://v2.jokeapi.dev/) to send a random joke every time a user register or login